Betula pendula: Uses

 The silver birch is Finland's national tree.
 Leafy, fragrant bunches of young silver birch boughs (called vihta or vasta) are used to gently beat oneself while bathing in the Finnish sauna.
 Silver birch is often planted in parks and gardens, grown for its white bark and gracefully drooping shoots, sometimes even in warmer-than-optimum places such as Los Angeles and Sydney.
 In Scandinavia and other regions of northern Europe, it is grown for forest products such as lumber and pulp, as well as for aesthetic purposes and ecosystem services.
 It is sometimes used as a pioneer and nurse tree elsewhere.

 Silver birch wood is pale in colour with a light reddish-brown heartwood and is used in making furniture, plywood, veneers, parquet blocks, skis, and kitchen utensils, and in turnery.
 It makes a good firewood, but is quickly consumed by the flames.
 Slabs of bark are used for making roof shingles and strips are used for handicrafts such as bast shoes and small containers.
 Historically, the bark was used for tanning.
 Bark can be heated and the resin collected; the resin is an excellent waterproof glue and useful for starting fires.
 The thin sheets of bark that peel off young wood contain a waxy resin and are easy to ignite even when wet.
 The dead twigs are also useful as kindling for outdoor fires.
 The removal of bark was at one time so widespread that Carl Linnaeus expressed his concern for the survival of the woodlands.

 Birch brushwood is used for racecourse jumps and besom brooms.
 In the spring, large quantities of sap rise up the trunk and this can be tapped.
 It contains around 1% sugars and can be used in a similar way to maple syrup, being drunk fresh, concentrated by evaporation, or fermented into a "wine".

 Phytochemicals

 The outer part of the bark contains up to 20% betulin.
 The main components in the essential oil of the buds are α-copaene (~10%), germacrene D (~15%), and δ-cadinene (~13%).
 Also present in the bark are other triterpene substances which have been used in laboratory research to identify its possible biological properties.

-Medical uses
+Pharmaceuticals

-Standardized allergen extract, white birch, sold under the brand name Itulatek, is indicated for the treatment of allergy to tree pollen from birch, alder and/or hazel and have allergic rhinitis (with or without conjunctivitis).
+A standardized allergen extract from white birch, sold under the brand name Itulatek, is indicated in Canada as a sublingual agent to test for and limit allergic reactions to tree pollen from birch, alder and/or hazel in people with allergic rhinitis (with or without conjunctivitis).

-The combination of Betula pendula/Betula pubescens is used to treat epidermolysis bullosa.
+The combination of extracts from Betula pendula and Betula pubescens is approved in Europe to treat epidermolysis bullosa.